lulu70/vegan-site/content/recipes/vegan-rustic-bolognese.md

 - 6 tomatoes
 - 4 tbsp tomatoes puree
 - 100 gr. soy flakes
-- 1/4 cup red wine
+- ¼ cup red wine
 - 1 cup vegetable stock or water
 - 2 tsp olive oil
 - 1 tsp salt
 - 1 tsp sweet paprika
-- 1/2 tsp black pepper
+- ½ tsp black pepper
 - 1 tbsp dry or fresh oregano
 - 1 tbsp dry or fresh basil
 - 1 tsp dry or fresh thyme

-## Lets start
+## Let's start

 1. Put the soy flake in a bowl with hot water for 10 minutes, then drain the water.
 2. Mince the garlic cloves and chop all the other vegetables to 1-2 cm cubes.